 The Maritime Academy is committed to raising the aspirations and expectations for all students with special educational needs.
 The school reviews the progress of all its students on a regular basis and it is our absolute priority to make certain that all students are achieving as well as they can at all stages of their schooling.
-If we are concerned that a student's progress could be improved by adding more intervention, then we will review all possible options available to us.
+If we are concerned that a student's progress could be improved by in class support or intervention, then we will review all possible options available to us.
 Our expectation is that students will strive for excellence in academic performance and work hard to be the best member of our school community that they can be.

-This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (September 2014) 3.65 and has been written with reference to the following guidance and documents:
+This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (September 2014: 3.65) and has been written with reference to the following quidance and documents:

-- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0-25 (September 2014) - Schools SEND Information Report Regulations (2014) - Statutory Guidance on Supporting students at school with medical conditions April 2014 - The National Curriculum in England Key Stage 1 and 2 framework document Sept 2013 - Teachers Standards 2012 - This policy is available to be shared with all staff and parents of students with SEND which reflects the SEND Code of Practice 0-25 guidance.
+- Equality Act 2010: advice for schools DfE (2013) - Special Educational Needs and Disabilities (SEND) Code of Practice 0-25 (2014 updated 2015) - Schools SEND Information Report Regulations (2014) - Statutory Guidance on Supporting students at school with medical conditions (2014) - The National Curriculum in England Key Stage 1 and 2 framework document (2013) - Teachers Standards (2012)